MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-deploy-crossplat-agent-console.md

 -   If defined, the name of the resource pool created to monitor UNIX or Linux computers.
 Resource pools can contain management servers or gateways for monitoring UNIX or Linux computers.
 For more information, see [Resource Pool Design Considerations](plan-resource-pool-design.md).

-## To discover and install an agent on a UNIX or Linux computer
+## Discover and install an agent on a UNIX or Linux computer

+Follow these steps to discover and install an agent on a UNIX or Linux computer:

 1. Sign in to the Operations console with an account that is a member of the Operations Manager Administrators role.